novelmartis/novelmartis.github.io/projects.md

 <div class="p_post">
   <h3 class="p_post_h">Brain reading with a Transformer</h3>
   <b>With:</b> <a href="https://www.linkedin.com/in/victoria-bosch/?originalSubdomain=nl"><b><u>Victoria Bosch</u></b></a>, <a href="https://scholar.google.com/citations?user=JXcWFkgAAAAJ&hl=en">Tim Kietzmann</a>, et al.<br>
-  <b>Summary:</b> Using fMRI responses to natural scenes to condition the sentence generation of a Transformer, we seek to study the neural underpinnings of scene semantics i.e. objects and their relationships.<br>
+  <b>Summary:</b> Using fMRI responses to natural scenes to condition the sentence generation in a Transformer, we are studying the neural underpinnings of scene semantics (objects and their relationships) encoded in natural language.<br>
 </div>

 [//]: # (Project with Lu-Chun and Peelen)